Amber-Pittman/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

-It's the Document Object Model
+####It's the Document Object Model
-  A. An object representation of the html elements of a webpage (although not the html page/file itself).
+  #### A. An object representation of the html elements of a webpage (although not the html page/file itself).
-  B. The DOM is a bridge between Content and the browser.
+  #### B. The DOM is a bridge between Content and the browser.
 Content -> DOM -> Browser
-  C. It's a language neutral API - JavaScript is not the only language that can manipulate it.
+  #### C. It's a language neutral API - JavaScript is not the only language that can manipulate it.

 2. What is an event?

+#### DOM events allow JavaScript to register different event handlers on elements in an HTML document.

 3. What is an event listener?

+#### It is a function that waits until an event occurs, like clicking on a button.

 4. Why would we convert a NodeList into an Array?

+#### Since NodeLists are limited to the forEach() method, converting them into arrays using the Array.from() method provides us with more options to complete our tasks in JavaScript.

 5. What is a component?

+#### Web components are reusable code from different technologies (HTML, CSS, JavaScript, etc) that are customized, functional and prevent future code collisions.

 ### Git Set up